 Stronger administration and control of prescribing practices and pharmaceutical products.

 Tighter border control to block the importation of heroin and Fentanyl.

 Dependency and mental health treatment starting in emergency rooms.

 A “no stigma” national campaign involving substance abuse and mental illness.

-All of these steps will come with a tremendous amount of effort and definitely with a cost.
+Ultimately, all of these steps will come with a tremendous amount of effort and definitely with a cost.
 The number of opioid deaths for 2017 is very likely to set another record, but in 2018 we can make a change.
 We need to unite and protect our children.
 We have the science and the resources.
-Now we need to implement it wisely and start saving lives.
+Now we need to implement them wisely and start saving lives.